MetaMask/metamask-docs/wallet/connect/metamask-sdk/gaming/unity.md

 MetaMaskUnity.Instance.Connect();
 ```

-The SDK includes a variety of sample buttons that call this method when clicked.
+The SDK includes a variety of sample buttons that call this method when selected.
 These are provided as a convenience to get started quickly with your project.
 Once the connection request is made, a QR code is generated, and based on the transport you're using
 (`Unity UI` by default), either a new Canvas that contains the QR code is spawned or the